rvodden/rvodden.github.io/content/posts/2021-09-06-constraining-the-point.md

 ---
-title: Constraining the Point
+title: "Writing a Geometric Solver in Python - Part 1: Modelling Constraints"
 series:
-- Making PySketcher more Intelligent
+  - PySketcher Geometric Solver
 categories:
+  - python
   - pysketcher
+  - geometry
-- python
+  - solver
-draft: False
+draft: false
 description: >
-    We look at how we might represent a set of geometric relationships in a class hierarchy.
-We partially implement this for a `Point` object, and consider the developer experience.
+    I describe, over the series, how to implement a geometric solver in Python.
+In this article we look at how we might represent a set of geometric relationships in a class hierarchy.
+We partially implement this for a `Point`object, and consider the developer experience.
 ---

 [PySketcher](https://github.com/rvodden/pysketcher) is little library which I maintain which makes it simple (hopefully) to draw geometric images.
 It was originally written by Hans Petter Langtangen, who sadly passed away in 2016, and since 2019 I've been keeping it up to date and adding features.